ipinfo/cli/iql.md

 Key-value pairs of the form `<key><op><value>` are used as filters.

-Nested keys can be retrieved by joining keys in the path to the target key with a dot, e.g. `<key1>.<key2>.<key3><op><value>`.
+Nested keys can be specified by joining keys in the path to the target key with a dot, e.g. `<key1>.<key2>.<key3><op><value>`.

 The supported operators are: